-Starting Device-consists of an Electronic Timing System (ETS) starting device (with a horn starting signal and a strobe light).
-A Starter's pistol is not used unless that is the only starting device available.
+Starting Device-usually an Electronic Timing System (ETS) starting device (with a horn starting signal and a strobe light).
 The starting device should be located so that the strobe light is clearly visible to the timers.
 The speakers should be located so the starting command and signal can be easily heard by the swimmers.